 A business plan needs to be lean and agile, making it easy to use for you.
 It also makes it easy to peruse for your audience, who likely don’t have all the time in the world.
 So summarizing information where ever possible is a must.

-Information like amortization schedules that’s excluded from the body of the business plan can be added here.
+Information like amortization schedules that are excluded from the body of the business plan can be added here.
 This way, your audience can get to the meat of the matter fast, but refer to the details if they need them without having to inquire with you.

 Your business documents such as registration documents and tax certificates can also be included for easy access if needed.
 Just remember that you may be limited in restricting access to your business plan, so don’t overshare.
 Some documents can be understandably available on request.